 With an open BIM approach, any good software tool can be used, as data is shared seamlessly between the different vendor systems using open international standards.
 There is no need to worry about software versions.
 There is no need to limit the choice of tools to one vendor.
 The project destiny is not dependent on a single vendor.

-With open BIM, your data lives on open standards, like IFC, BCF, and others, guaranteeing access to your data, anytime.
+With open BIM, your data lives on open standards, like, IFC (Industry Foundation Classes), BIM Collaboration Format (BCF), and others, guaranteeing access to your data, anytime.
 The format in which your data is stored is not a secret format known only to one vendor or a select few.
 Open BIM formats have been made public so that you may read and understand the information you own.

 Many organizations have learned this the hard way.
 For example, an entire oil platform in the North Sea was designed entirely with proprietary tools, and data was stored safely in the owner's controlled data center.
 However, after only 5 years, when the platform needed some updates, there were no tools on the market that could read the 5-year-old files.
 The vendor had decided that it was not in their business interest to support those old files.
 An entire model of the oil platform was lost and had to be built again, from scratch.
 The story does not say if they used an open international standard to store the model this time.

 With open BIM, the worst-case scenario is that no existing tool can read your data, but since the format is published, you can pay someone to write a tool to read the valuable data for you.
 In other words, you are guaranteed access to your data.
 Anytime.